gabyr93/Individual-Project-Master-Control/README.md

 My work spanned both the EDA and modeling phases.
 On the EDA side, I handled data setup and cleaning, building a `recipes` based pipeline in R to standardize placeholder values like "Not Enough Info Found" and "Unknown" into a consistent "Low Info" category, so incomplete records could be treated as a signal rather than dropped.
 From there, I identified a clear pattern: Low Info leads are not randomly distributed.
 They concentrate in digital/inbound channels, Non-Life Science accounts, smaller account tiers, and EMEA, and they convert at significantly lower rates than well-enriched leads.

-On the modeling side, I built the **baseline logistic regression** model, which established the performance benchmark all other models were compared against (ROC-AUC of 0.71), and the **decision tree**, which achieved a ROC-AUC of 0.758 and surfaced the most actionable business insights, showing that priority tier is by far the strongest predictor of MX success, followed by account site function and campaign channel.
+On the modeling side, I built the baseline logistic regression model, which established the performance benchmark all other models were compared against (ROC-AUC of 0.71), and the decision tree, which achieved a ROC-AUC of 0.758 and surfaced the most actionable business insights, showing that priority tier is by far the strongest predictor of MX success, followed by account site function and campaign channel.
 I also wrote the interpretations for both models.

 My individual notebooks are in the `/portfolio` folder of this repo.